DigitaleDeltaOrg/dd-api-spec/README.md

 # Digital Delta web service API specification

-Digital Delta API (DD-API) specifies a web service for finding and retrieving data (especially time series of scalar data).
-This web service has been implemented on various data providing systems:
+Within the [Digital Delta project](http://www.digitaldelta.nu/en/phase-3-operational-phase/item340) a web service has been specified for finding and retrieving data (especially time series of scalar data).

+This Digital Delta web service API (DD-API) has been implemented on various data providing systems:

 - AquaDesk (EcoSys)
 - FEWS (Deltares)